sunfounder/arduino_starter_kit/docs/source/11_conditional_led_control.rst

    - If the value is between 600 and 1000, the first two LEDs should be on.
    - If the value exceeds 1000, all LEDs should be on.

+**Question**

+In the code, we determine the number of LEDs to light up based on the value of the potentiometer.
+How can we modify the code so that, while lighting up the LEDs, their brightness changes in accordance with the potentiometer?

 **Summary**

 In this comprehensive lesson, you've learned to create an interactive LED display that responds to a potentiometer.
 Starting with circuit building, you've assembled a system that incorporates multiple LEDs controlled via digital pins, linked to a potentiometer that adjusts their states based on its readings.
 Through step-by-step instructions, you've successfully programmed your Arduino to manage different lighting scenarios based on specific potentiometer thresholds, enhancing your understanding of both hardware and software interactions.

 This course has equipped you with the skills to write efficient conditional structures, enabling your projects to react to precise changes in sensor inputs.
 By experimenting with different conditions, you've seen firsthand how the order and structure of your code affect the output and efficiency of your electronic projects.

-**Question:**

-In the last code, we determine the number of LEDs to light up based on the value of the potentiometer.
-How can we modify the code so that, while lighting up the LEDs, their brightness changes in accordance with the potentiometer?